-PRE 0203 PRE-ALGEBRA Provides instruction in basic mathematics, including topics such as fractions, decimals, proportions, percentages, metric measurements, word problems, and/or algebra.
-Enrollment is based on placement test scores.
-(Credit not applicable toward a degree or certificate.)
+PRE 0203 PRE-ALGEBRA Provides instruction in basic mathematics, including topics such as fractions, decimals, proportions, percentages, metric a degree or certificate.)

-MTH 0003 BEGINNING ALGEBRA An introduction to algebra, problem solving, operations with real numbers, ratio, proportion, linear equations, and systems of linear equations.
+MTH 0003 BEGINNING ALGEBRA

+An introduction to algebra, problem solving, operations with real numbers, ratio, proportion, linear equations, and systems of linear equations.
 Enrollment is based on placement test scores.
 (Credit not applicable toward a degree or certificate.)